-Serbia exclusive, special report: 300MEUR winter electricity imports planed, energy security in jeopardy4.
-August 2014. / News Serbia Energy
+Serbia exclusive, special report: 300MEUR winter electricity imports planed, energy security in jeopardy, News Serbia Energy

 The quantity of the lacking electricity is very questionable issue, because the possibility of the MB Kolubara’s mines regarding the lignite delivery is still unknown.
 Mining Basin Kolubara produces more than 50% of Serbian coal which is supplied to thermal power plants which produce more than 50% of Serbian electricity.
 Importance of this interdependency is crucial for energy system stability.
 The Serbian government (see the box with answers) does not know how much the shortage of electricity will be in the winter.
 World bank representatives recently said that the damage on the mining equipment and open pit mines is disastrous, so “we will have to import the electricity until the end of March next year”.
 Informal information from EPS and trading circles says that EPS spent already 200MEUR and expecting to spent 300MEUR more on electricity imports.

 When asked what to expect this winter, official response from EPS was: “We still perceive all the measures that can be taken so that the consequences of flooding can have less impact on the stability of electricity supply and management of EPS”.

 From such poorly statement little can be seen, therefore, Aleksandar Obradović, the General Director of Electric Power Industry of Serbia (EPS) has sent a reassuring message to the public: “For a while, we have been working secretly, but, since our plan was adopted, I can talk more freely.
 The main point of my plan is that there will be no power cuts this winter.”

 On this occasion, Zorana Mihajlović, the Government representative, says: “I sincerely hope that the assumption given by EPS will be accurate and that early next year we will have the solved problem.
 However, there are some other assumptions that say that we will need a little more time to do so”.